SajjadAhmad14/rails_car_app/README.md

 ## Car App

-# Using this app you can add car
+# Project Discription

+- You can add and delete cars to application
+- Edit the cars info